Rojas, Diamondbacks rally for 4 runs in 9th, beat Reds 5-4

 TRAINER'S ROOM

-Diamondbacks: DH Christian Walker left the game after he was hit in the helmet by a fastball from Alexis Diaz in the eighth. ...
+Diamondbacks: DH Christian Walker left the game after he was hit in the helmet by a fastball from Alexis Diaz in the eighth.
+Lovullo said he's expected to be OK. ...
 RHP Luke Weaver (elbow) will be evaluated on Friday for a potential start on Sunday.

-Reds: C Tyler Stephenson left the game after taking a foul ball off his right arm in the fourth inning. ...
-Drury was back in the lineup after missing Wednesday's game with soreness in his right Achilles tendon. ...
+Reds: Drury was back in the lineup after missing Wednesday's game with soreness in his right Achilles tendon. ...
 CF Nick Senzel, scratched from Wednesday night's game because of a strained back, is expected to miss another day or two. ...
 INF/OF Max Schrock (left calf strain) may return to the lineup as early as this weekend.

 MOVES